cvonfeldt/home-labs-soc/attacks/02-rdp-brute-force/Python_Script_VT_Enrichment/script_walkthrough.md

 SPLUNK_PASS = "redacted"
 ```

-`requests` handles all HTTP calls to both the Splunk REST API and the VirusTotal API. `urllib3.disable_warnings()` suppresses SSL certificate warnings - Splunk uses a self-signed cert in this lab environment so every HTTPS call would otherwise print a warning.
+For the imports, `requests` handles all HTTP calls to both the Splunk REST API and the VirusTotal API. `urllib3.disable_warnings()` suppresses SSL certificate warnings - Splunk uses a self-signed cert in this lab environment so every HTTPS call would otherwise print a warning.
 In production, credentials would be pulled from environment variables or a secrets manager rather than hardcoded.

+For the variables, we want to put our VirusTotal and splunk web API info into variables that we will use in the next part.
+I will note right now that reading this from the top down it seems a bit out of order, since different functions work at different parts in the main function which is at the bottom.

 ---
 <br>